creame/joinchat/README.txt

 = 4.1.8 =
 * Front script better settings validation
+* FIX error with some prices on variable replacement

 = 4.1.7 =
 * FIX jQuery 3 deprecation warnings for event shorthands